 An information system is fundamentally the real-world implementation of the principles of information technology.
 Hence, many might consider it to be limited to only computer systems.
 However, the primary components of an information system broadly include not just computing hardware, software, and networking but also a business’s human resources.

-The 6 Types of Information System to Simplify Your Business Data handling and Decision Making
+The 6 Types of Information Systems: Simplify Your Business Data handling and Decision Making

 There are primarily 6 types of information systems that businesses incorporate in their operations in varying capacities.